-Generally, victims of medical malpractice must file a proposed complaint with the Indiana Department of Insurance within two (2) years from the alleged malpractice.
-If the injured patient is under the age of six (6) years old, you have until their eighth birthday to file.
+Generally, victims of medical malpractice must file a proposed complaint with the Indiana Department of Insurance within two years from the alleged malpractice.
+If the injured patient is under the age of six years old, you have until their eighth birthday to file.
 Exceptions to the general two-year time limit exist, but they depend on the circumstances of the specific case.

 Consider this example: A newborn child becomes the victim of medical malpractice and suffers a brain injury caused by a delayed cesarean section.
 Over the course of their lifetime, the child will require millions of dollars in medical treatment and care.
 The $1.25 million cap will only cover a small percentage of the overall amount required for a lifetime of care.
 In this instance, the medical malpractice cap is senseless.
 While the cap can provide all of the dollars needed for some, in other instances it comes nowhere close to covering the amount of treatment an injured patient will need during their lifetime.

 Medical malpractice cases are difficult to pursue and can take several years from start to finish.
 A lawyer familiar and experienced with medical malpractice cases knows the laws and the arduous process.
 There are several steps that have to be taken in order to pursue a case and hopefully reach a successful outcome.